danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 Creating archive /root/oc-mirror-demo/archives/mirror_seq1_000000.tar
 ```

-The output should be something similar to the above, only the first and last lines are shown, the rest has been ommited due to de ammount of lines.
+The output should be something similar to the above, only the first and last lines are shown, and the rest has been omitted due to the number of lines..

-As you can see in the last line of the log the path to the file with the mirror is `/root/oc-mirror-demo/archives/mirror_seq1_000000.tar`, hence this is the file that we need to copy to the restricted location whith access to the disconnected registry.
-The that you copy this file to that place depend of your use case and your security requirements, the only important thing is to copy it to that place.
+As you can see in the last line of the log, the path to the file with the mirror is `/root/oc-mirror-demo/archives/mirror_seq1_000000.tar`.
+This is the file that we need to copy to the restricted location.
+The way that you copy this file to that place depends on your use case and your security requirements, the only important thing is to copy it to that place.

 The directory structure after the execution should be something like below.